Fios-Quest/YouTube-Scripts/src/iriss/015-threads.md

 This is great to mitigate lots of repeated boilerplate code, can be used to create domain-specific languages (DSLs), and I'll be showing off my specific recent use case.

-I don't think I've mentioned it on the main channel, but I've started streaming, here on Tuesdays, 7pm UK time.
+I don't think I've mentioned it on the IRISS videos, but I've started streaming, here on Tuesdays, 7pm UK time.

 We're building a Job Tracking app, and the stream's chat has been filled with really wonderful people with amazing thoughts and ideas and encouragement, if that interests you do drop by and say hi!